Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Applications}

-Diffusion models have been introduced very recently and so far, they have been used to generate audio, music and video, as well as to generate and edit images conditioned on input text.
-We expect applications to other data sources in a near future.
-Indeed, they lead to higher-quality outputs with respect to the previous state-of-the-art models.
-In particular, DALL-E 2 has been able to produce images from textual instructions with superior fidelity and variety.
+Despite their recent introduction, diffusion models have been used to generate audio, music, and video, as well as to generate and edit images conditioned on input text, e.g., with in-painting \cite{lugmayr22} or subject-driven generation \cite{ruiz23}; we refer to \cite{yang23} for a comprehensive survey of this area.
+Indeed, they lead to higher-quality outputs than the previous state-of-the-art models.
+In particular, DALL-E 2 and Stable Diffusion have been able to produce images from textual instructions with superior fidelity and variety.